Debrajdas180/My-HTML/README.md

 # My-HTML
-In this repository having some basic boilerplate for HTML
+In this repository having some basic code for HTML in generally used for basic purposes.